monyverse/cyberpunk/README.md

 - Monitor storage capacity and persistence periods
 - View proof sets and file verification status

+## Analytics Dashboard

+The app includes a modern Analytics Dashboard at `/analytics`:
+- **Live stats**: See total agents, active agents, total missions, and completed missions in real time.
+- **MUI-based UI**: Clean, responsive layout using Material UI components.
+- **Ready for expansion**: Placeholders for charts and advanced analytics (e.g., mission completion over time, agent activity, etc.).

+**How to use:**
+- Navigate to `/analytics` in your browser after starting the app.
+- The dashboard will automatically update as agents and missions are created or completed.

 ## 🏗️ Architecture

 ### Core Components